rasvia/FINS-HelpingDoc/Getting Started with Lab Servers/Access Lab Storage Server.md

     * Check the box for "Connect using different credentials".
     * Login with your credentials, but the username should be `UFAD\login`.
   * For MacOS:
-    * In Finder, either hit Command+K to bring up “Connect to Server” or click Go > Connect to Server.
+    * In Finder, either hit Command+K to bring up “Connect to Server” or click `Go > Connect to Server`.
-    * Enter the path of the research drive (`/ece-bmll-file.ad.ufl.edu/research`) and click Connect.
+    * Enter the path of the research drive (`smb://ece-bmll-file.ad.ufl.edu/research`) and click Connect.
     * Enter your login credentials, but the username should be `UFAD/login`.
     * Click OK to mount the network drive.